jonathankytang/UCS-5-a-side-Timetabling/README.md

-# UCS Community Action 5-a-Side Timetable Builder
+# UCS Community Action 5-a-Side Football Timetable Builder

 ## Getting Started
 These instructions should help you to use the program to build a full match schedule from a registration form.